World Mental Health (Every) Day

 8. Have a company strategy on wellbeing

-Employers, managers and colleagues need to create an environment of trust and confidentiality.
-To help with this, you could consider setting out your approach to wellbeing in the form of a company strategy.
+Creating an environment of trust and confidentiality is the responsibility of all employers, managers and colleagues.
+To help achieve this, consider setting out the wellbeing approach in the form of a company strategy.

-This could include issues such as work-life balance and how support can be accessed by employees who need it.
-If you’re unsure about which areas to focus on, your workplace benefits provider should be able to help.
+This could include work-life balance information, access to mental health support and resources on how mental, physical and financial health may be linked.
+If you're unsure about which areas to focus on, your workplace benefits provider should be able to help.

 9. Lean on your workplace benefits provider

-Don’t be afraid to ask your provider for help with guidance and resources to promote wellbeing.
-From providing supportive apps and online tools to easing access to counselling and nutrition services, they should be able to promote a truly holistic approach to mental health which goes way beyond simple awareness.
+Speak with your provider for guidance and resources to promote wellbeing.
+From supportive apps and online tools to easing access to counselling and nutrition services, providers could help you develop a holistic approach to mental health that goes far beyond awareness.

 10. Set up year-round shared interest groups